Meet Tinatra Carr

 This single mom is able to continue working while earning a bachelor’s degree in nursing through the U of A’s new online L.P.N. to B.S.N. program

 Tinatra Carr has a packed schedule.
-The single mom and full-time licensed practical nurse is now a University of Arkansas student.
+She’s a single mom and a full-time licensed practical nurse — and now she’s a University of Arkansas student.

-The Eleanor Mann School of Nursing at the U of A recently added an online degree for L.P.N.s like Tinatra to earn a bachelor’s degree in nursing, which will ultimately make her skills more marketable.
-Tinatra said online classes are crucial to her ability to “go back” to school.
-L
+The Eleanor Mann School of Nursing at the U of A recently added an online degree for L.P.N.s like Tinatra to earn a bachelor’s degree in nursing, which will make her skills more marketable.
+Tinatra said online classes are crucial to her ability to return to school.